bamason2/ttc066-module/docs/notes/Section_5.md

 ### Active Suspension

-Although it is expensive to fit and run (in terms of fuel) controllable force generators (such as hydraulics, hydro-pneumatics).
-They can, at least in theory, provide exceptional reductions in body bounce vibration transmission.
+Although it is expensive to fit and run (in terms of fuel) controllable force generators (such as hydraulics, hydro-pneumatics), active suspension can, at least in theory, provide exceptional reductions in body bounce vibration transmission.
 Note that, interestingly, it is less easy to control the wheel hop peak.

 <img src="figures/quarter_car_active_passive.png" width=600>